Important Notice - The Parish Clerk does not deal with the bookings for the village hall. The booking secretary is Pat

-The Committee has adopted a Health and Safety Document which governs use of the Village Hall, and has also agreed a Safeguarding Statement.
+The Committee has adopted a Health and Safety Statement which governs use of the Village Hall, and has also agreed a Safeguarding Statement.

 In 2013 a Defibrillator was fitted in a box in the doorway on the side entrance of the village hall.
 Anyone can use it.

 It is available for all to use and has clear instructions on it.